Ralpina/Ne-plant-genomic-datasets/README.md

 2941746 chr8
 ```

-We need to subsample the number of sites, as GONE accepts a maximum of 10 million SNPs (or 1 million per chromosome)
+We will need to subsample the number of sites eventually, as GONE accepts a maximum of 10 million SNPs (or 1 million per chromosome)